Lettering Styles: A Crash Course

 Most of us are familiar with graffiti; you’ve likely seen it painted on the sides of buildings or objects, especially in city centers.

-Graffiti as an art form has become broadly accepted in the past decade or so and has been around for much longer.
+Graffiti as an art form has become broadly accepted in the past few decades and has been around for much longer.
 Some of the earliest examples of graffiti can be found in ancient Egypt.

 Graffiti has even bled into hand lettering.
 The graffiti style has a similar appearance to the graffiti you see painted in public places.